-- Expenses (in excess of 3% annual gross income) for the care of a handicapped or disabled family member that enable that person or another person to work (includes care attendant and necessary equipment and apparatus).
-Expenses may be deducted only if (1) they are reasonable; (2) they are not reimbursed from another source, such as insurance; (3) they do not exceed the amount of income generated by the person enabled to work; and (4) they are in excess of three percent of annual income. - 2) FOR ELDERLY OR DISABLED HOUSEHOLDS ONLY: - An elderly household is any household in which the head, spouse, or sole member is 62 years of age or older.
-For example, a husband, age 59, and wife, age 62, would be considered an elderly household. - JJ) A disabled household is any household in which the head, spouse or sole member is a person with disabilities.
-For example, a husband, age 42, and wife, age 38 and disabled, would be considered a disabled household. - KK) Living with an elderly or disabled relative does not qualify a household for this deduction unless the relative is the head or spouse of the family.
-For example, if a non-elderly, non-disabled couple take in an elderly parent this is not a qualified elderly or disabled household.
-But if the couple moves in with the elderly or disabled parent, the parent is the head of household and the family is qualified for the deduction. - LL) Medical expenses in excess of 3% of annual income that are not reimbursed by insurance or other sources. - MM) Any household that meets the definition of an elderly or disabled household is entitled to a deduction of \$400 per household.
+b.
+FOR ELDERLY OR DISABLED HOUSEHOLDS ONLY:

+- i.
+An elderly household is any household in which the head, spouse, or sole member is 62 years of age or older.
+For example, a husband, age 59, and wife, age 62, would be considered an elderly household. - ii.
+A disabled household is any household in which the head, spouse or sole member is a person with disabilities.
+For example, a husband, age 42, and wife, age 38 and disabled, would be considered a disabled household.

+- iii.
+Living with an elderly or disabled relative does not qualify a household for this deduction unless the relative is the head or spouse of the family.
+For example, if a non-elderly, non-disabled couple take in an elderly parent; this is not a qualified elderly or disabled household.
+But if the couple moves in with the elderly or disabled parent, the parent is the head of household and the family is qualified for the deduction. - iv.
+Medical expenses in excess of 3% of annual income that are not reimbursed by insurance or other sources. - v.
+Any household that meets the definition of an elderly or disabled household is entitled to a deduction of \$400 per household.

-1.7 - PROPERTY STANDARDS (92.251)
+7. PROPERTY STANDARDS (92.251)